HoneyHazard/qlcplus_gruolin_olaalite_a001_a002/README.md

 - 5CH Simple Line & Annimation Pattern at DMX address `J.001` (not implemented here yet)
 - 34CH Proffessional Line & Animation Pattern at DMX address `D.001`

  I expect everything or almost everything to work with the fixture mapping for Gruolin GL-A001.
-If somebody wants to test drive this laser with my mapping for GL-A001 or dive into the user manual to pick out all differences in DMX values by all means!
-I am unable to do so at the moment.
+If somebody wants to test drive this laser with my mapping for GL-A001 or dive into the user manual to pick out all the differences in DMX values by all means!

 #### Amazon Product Page